namikaze-40p/obsidian-tab-selector/README.md

 ![demo](https://raw.githubusercontent.com/namikaze-40p/obsidian-tab-selector/main/demo/ver-0.5.0/switch-tab-in-history.gif)

-### `Open tab selector` - Switch tab with keeping the keyboard home position on the modal
+### `Open tab selector`: Use a modal to switch tabs while keeping your hands on the keyboard

 1. Call the modal in one of the following ways.
     1. Using hotkey. (**recommend**)